joe-dnd/joe-dnd.github.io/content/house-rules.md

 ## Homebrew Rules

-1. New characters joining the party start at the minimum level for the current tier (1-4, 5-10, 11-16, 17-20), with a +20% xp modifier until they reach the same level as the lowest level party member.

-2. Half xp for absent players.
+1.

+2. In-game XP:
-3. Bonus xp for intelligent solutions & character roleplay. (+15 up to 3 times)
+    - Bonus xp for intelligent solutions & character roleplay.
+(15*lvl up to 3 times)

+3. Out-of-game XP:
+    - Half xp for absent players.
-4. Bonus xp for being on-time. (+10)
+    - Bonus xp for being on-time.
+(10*lvl)

+4. Level up:
+    - Requires 2 hours downtime.
-4. Leveling up requires 2 hours downtime, during a long rest.
+    - Requires a long rest.

 5. Using a potion on yourself is bonus action.
 On others is still an action.

+6. Death:
-6. Resurrection incurs an exhaustion level of 5. (initially 6, -1 from spell)
+    - Resurrection incurs an exhaustion level of 5. (initially 6, -1 from spell)

+7. Character Creation:
-7. All characters start with a racial feat.
+    - All characters start with a racial feat [XGE.73]
+    - New characters start at the minimum level for the current tier
+        - 1-4
+        - 5-10
+        - 11-16
+        - 17-20)
+    - New characters have a +20% xp modifier until they reach the same level as the lowest level party member.

+8. Critical Hits:
+    - **Wounds:** Critical hits can be converted into a Wound -> roll on Lingering Injuries table

+9. Conditions:
+    - Using an AOE spell on a creature while you are Blinded gives the creature advantage on the saving throw.

 ## Variant Rules used

-1. Variant Encumbrance.
+1. Variant Encumbrance [PHB.176]

-2. Massive Damage -> Uses Lingering Injuries Table
+2. Variant Combat Rules:
+    - Climb onto a bigger creature [DMG.271]
+    - Mark [DMG.271]
+    - Disarm [DMG.271]
+    - Tumble [DMG.272]
+    - Overrun [DMG.272]
+    - Hitting cover [DMG.272]